Constituencies of Jamaica

 Jamaica's fourteen parishes are subdivided into sixty-three constituencies.
 The country follows the Westminster system and elects sixty-three Members of Parliament (MPs) to the Jamaica House of Representatives.

-Constituencies and MPs as of 2019
+History

+In 1959, 13 new constituencies were created in Jamaica increasing the size of parliament from 32 seats to 45.

+Constituencies

-The following is the list of constituencies as at April 2019, and the MP elected in each constituency.
+The following is the list of constituencies as of the 2025 election.